DinaberryPi/Android_PictureDiatom/README.md

 The model may not always correctly identify or classify diatoms and may be impacted by the quality of the input image.

 ## Future Development
 In the future, I aim to expand the app's capabilities to identify and classify even more types of diatoms, potentially including additional genera or species.
-We also plan to improve the model's accuracy by training it on more extensive and diverse datasets.
-Finally, we hope to make the app more user-friendly by implementing a more intuitive interface and providing detailed information on the classification process.
+I also plan to improve the model's accuracy by training it on more extensive and diverse datasets.
+Finally, I hope to make the app more user-friendly by implementing a more intuitive interface and providing detailed information on the classification process.

 ## Video Demo